-Our signature par 5 that cuts through the forest and crosses the creek twice.
-180 yards to the first creek.
+Our signature par 5 that cuts through the forest and crosses the 15 Mile creek twice.
 Two well-positioned iron shots will leave a short third to the smallest, most sloping green on the course.

 Par Four Black: 343 yardsBlue: 310 yardsWhite: 290 yardsGreen: 262 yards

 Water lurks on the right and bunkers guard the left.
 Choose a club that will find the fairway, leaving an uphill shot to a two-tiered green

 Par Three Black: 145 yardsBlue: 130 yardsWhite: 118 yardsGreen: 100 yards

 Only a short iron is necessary, but club selection is critical to this shallow green.
 Tough to save par from the swale behind the green or the deep bunker in front.